 Dorset Parent-Carer Council aims to improve the life and opportunities for families, children and young people with additional needs or disabilities.
 Dorset Parent-Carer Council provides many consultation and working and steering groups.
 They also provide the use of beach huts for Dorset Parent-Carer Council members.

 mylifemycare provides a wealth of information and advice about care and support for adults in Bournemouth, Dorset and Poole.

 My Time works to support young carers across the South.
 My Time makes it possible for young carers to have a break and balance their mental and physical wellbeing.
 The charity provides respite adventure breaks in a residential outdoor centre in the Isle of Purbeck.

 Making Space is a national charity and provider of health and social care services.
 Making Space supports adults with a range of conditions including mental health conditions, learning disabilities, dementia and older people with age-related concerns.
 A range of services are available including care and support at home, community-based services and specialist services.

 The National Association for Safety and Health in Care Services (Nashics) works to promote excellence of safety and health in care services.

 Carers UK provides expert advice, information and support for carers in the UK .
 Carers UK also campaigns to make life better for carers and is the only national membership charity for carers in the UK.

 The Carers Trust strives to improve support, services and recognition for people who work as carers unpaid.
 Information about a range of topics and independent local services are also provided.

 Care England is a registered charity which works to represent independent care providers.

-The Include Programme as part of The Children’s Society has a range of national and local programmes to support young carers.
-There are a number of complementary areas of workincluding the “Making a step change” programme, the “Young carers in focus” programme and the “Young carers in Schools” programme.
+The Children’s Society has a range of national and local programmes to support young carers.
+There are a number of complementary areas of work including the “Making a Step Change” programme, the “Young Carers in Focus” programme and the “Young Carers in Schools” programme.
 A variety of information an resources for professionals are also available.